dervisgelmez/exchange-rates-laravel-api/README.md

 ## Flowchart

-View the project's flowchart [here](resource/document/).
+View the project's flowchart [here](resources/document/).

 ## Postman Collection

-Download the Postman collection for the API [here](resource/document/postman).
+Download the Postman collection and env for the API [here](resources/document/postman).

 ## License